German (BA)

 Majors in German can be admitted to the program on the basis of superior work after at least two semesters of study in German at the advanced level.
 The minimum eligibility requirements are cumulative and major GPAs of 3.65.
 Both the director of undergraduate studies and the director of the honors program review all applications, which are due no later than spring of junior year and must include an unmarked copy of a paper submitted for a German major course.

-In the senior year, students accepted to the honors program complete a two-course, 8-credit sequence, consisting of GERM-UA 999 Senior Honors Seminar in the fall semester and GERM-UA 500 Honors Thesis in the spring semester.
+In their senior year, students accepted to the honors program complete a two-course, 8-credit sequence, consisting of GERM-UA 999 Senior Honors Seminar in the fall semester and GERM-UA 500 Honors Thesis in the spring semester.

 The Senior Honors Seminar is a small workshop with a primary focus on research, methodology, and academic writing.
 Students also learn strategies for grant writing and presentation.
 Honors majors define a thesis topic, develop a bibliography, read broadly in their area, and begin their research and writing.
 A substantial portion of the research, usually including a rough draft of one-third to one-half of the thesis, should be completed by semester’s end.

 The finished thesis must be a work of scholarship and/or criticism in the field of German studies and should be between 40 and 60 double-spaced pages in length.
 If it is written in English, the student must also write an abstract of five to seven pages in German.
 There will also be an oral presentation of the senior thesis with the student’s two readers.
-In consultation with the second reader, the student’s advisor determines whether or not to recommend him or her for honors.
+In consultation with the second reader, the student’s adviser determines whether or not to recommend them for honors.
 A grade of at least A-minus is required for the award of honors in German.
 Students receiving a lower grade will simply be awarded 8 credits of coursework towards the major.

 Admissions